Alteryx File Types

 A macro is a workflow that you can run as a single tool within another workflow.
-With the macro-design settings, a developer can specify parameters so an end user has options to configure the workflow from a single tool.
+With the macro-design settings, a developer can specify parameters so a user has options to configure the workflow from a single tool.
 Once you set the workflow type as a macro, the options available in the Workflow Properties window change.

 Visit Macros for more information about the different types of macros.

 .yxwz (Analytic App)

-Developers can create an Analytic App in Designer for end user to run in the Alteryx Analytic App environment.
-The developer creates a workflow in Alteryx, specifies a series of parameters that define the user environment, and update the original design workflow with the end user's specifications.
-Access analytic Apps from a web browser if saved to the Gallery—or via a server or desktop installation.
-Use the Analytic App design settings to specify parameters so an end user has options to configure the workflow from a single tool.
+Developers can create an Analytic App in Designer for users to run in the Alteryx Analytic App environment.
+The developer creates a workflow in Alteryx, specifies a series of parameters that define the user environment, and the original design workflow is updated with the user's specifications.
+Access Analytic Apps from a web browser if saved to the Gallery—or via a server or desktop installation.
+Use the Analytic App design settings to specify parameters so a user has options to configure the workflow from a single tool.

 Visit Analytic Apps for more information.

 A .yxzp file is a workflow package that includes an Alteryx workflow (i.e., .yxmd, .yxmc, or .yxwz) and all its dependencies zipped into a single file.
 You can import this file into Alteryx, which ensures that you can easily distribute and share workflows with users.

 Visit Workflow Management for more information.